 Check out our two new videos!

 The Early Childhood Education Program at College of the Redwoods allows students to explore the most current and innovative theories and practices of Early Childhood Education in order to implement them in developmentally appropriate programs for children.
 In addition to course work, students have opportunities to work directly with children in a child development setting.

 Course work enables students to meet licensing requirements for teacher and director under Community Care Licensing Regulations (Title 22).
-College of the Redwoods courses also allow students to meet the requirements for the Child Development Permit (Title 5) at the Associate Teacher, Teacher and Site Supervisor level.
+College of the Redwoods courses also allow students to meet the requirements for the Child Development Permit (Title 5) at the Associate Teacher, Teacher Mentor Teacher, and Site Supervisor level.
 Permits are issued by the California Commission for Teacher Credentialing.
-Experience to meet requirements are gained in ECE 1, 7, 9, 10, 11, 15, and CE 42.
+Experience to meet requirements are gained in ECE 7,and 10..

 For more information about the Early Childhood Education Program, Child Development Permit requirements, Licensing Requirements or transferring to a University call the Early Childhood Education Program at (707) 476-4338 or e-mail questions to: Sydney-Larson@redwoods.edu

 ECE 1, 2, 5 and 7 are offered each semester on the Eureka campus.
-Other courses are offered once each year except ECE 12 and 13 that alternate each Spring Semester.
-Classes Rotate between day and night time hours.
+Other courses are offered on a rotation (see ECE Student Handbook).
+Classes rotate between day and night time hours.
 ECE 6, 9, 11, 12, 13, 14, 18, 23, 31, and 34 are offered on line in rotation.

-ECE 1, 7, 9, require three hours per week of fieldwork on campus at the Child Development Center.
-ECE 11 and 15 Require three hours of field experience per week at a childcare site approved by the instructor.
+ECE 7 , requires three hours per week of fieldwork on campus at the Child Development Center.
 ECE 10 requires six hours of field experience per week either on campus at the CDC or with a Mentor Teacher selected through the California Early Childhood Mentor Program.